 Leadership is an art and science that requires various behaviors with the ability to measure the effectiveness of each.
 While there isn’t a one-size-fits-all approach to effective leadership, there are certain core behaviors that consistently stand out as crucial for success.
 In this post, we will explore 12 essential leadership behaviors: awareness, vulnerability, transparency, accountability, courage, creating a vision, developing strategies, inspiring people, approachability, mentoring others, ensuring results, and work/life balance; as well as tools to help identify your potential strengths and challenges.
 These behaviors, when cultivated and practiced, can help leaders excel in their roles and create a positive impact on their teams and organizations.

 Self-awareness is the foundation of effective leadership.
-Leaders who possess self-awareness understand their strengths, weaknesses, values, and emotions.
+Leaders who possess self-awareness understand their strengths, weaknesses, values, emotions and behavioral tendencies.
 This awareness allows them to make better decisions, manage their behavior, and adapt their leadership style to different situations.
 Additionally, being aware of their impact on others enables leaders to foster healthy relationships and build trust with their teams.